brown-band/website/pages/scripts/2004-2005/fall/yale.md

 :sd[Band disappears into black holes of optimism, plays “Final Countdown”]

-Next week, the band will travel to Dartmouth, which is halfway between Canada and aaaaggggggggggggggghhhhhhhhhhhhhhhh!
+Next week, the band will travel to Dartmouth, which is halfway between Canada and :break[aaaaggggggggggggggghhhhhhhhhhhhhhhh]{hyphens}!

 :sd[Band marches off field, plays #1]